Self-Corrected Flow Distillation for Consistent One-Step and Few-Step Text-to-Image Generation: Method

 \section{Method}

 Flow matching exhibits faster training convergence \cite{dao2023flow} and better image generation \cite{ma2024sit} compared to diffusion model.
 Thanks to these advantage, research community start shifting attention to this framework.
 Recent work \cite{esser2024scaling} has scaled up the flow matching to text-to-image generation with high quality result.
 In contrast, flow matching still take long time for sampling compared to GAN model.
-This motivates us take deeper investigation in distillation method for this framework.
+This motivates us take deeper investigation in distillation method for this framework, as illustrated in \Cref{fig:systemfig}.

 In this section, we start by revisiting latent flow matching framework \cite{ma2024sit, dao2023flow}.
 Next, we detail technical aspects of our proposed distillation framework named Self-Corrected Flow Distillation.
 Our distillation method is motivated from \cite{luo2023latent, song2023consistency}.
 We show that straightly applying consistency distillation on latent flow matching framework yield low quality generation with both one-step and few-step sampling scheme.
 This behaviour also appeared in LCM \cite{luo2023latent}, which remains unsolved until now.
 By utilizing GAN and Rectified technique \cite{liu2022rectified}, we could mitigate the drawbacks of latent consistency distillation.